See Ya (Atomic Kitten song)

-"See Ya" is a song by British girl group Atomic Kitten, released as the second single from their debut album, Right Now (2000).
+"See Ya" is a song by the English girl group Atomic Kitten, released as the second single from their debut album, Right Now (2000).
 The song was written by Stuart Kershaw, Andy McCluskey, and Atomic Kitten-member Liz McClarnon.
 It was produced by Engine and Pete Craigie, with the radio mix receiving production from Cutfather & Joe.
 The single peaked at number six on the UK Singles Chart, reached number 50 in Ireland, and was a minor hit in the Flanders region of Belgium.